Canon T6 vs Leica S Typ 007

 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6 lacks such a headphone port.

 So how do things add up?
 Which of the two cameras – the Canon T6 or the Leica S Typ 007 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel T6: